Urban Honors Housing

 - Priority for Community Garden plots

-- Open to all students in the Honors program
+- Open to all students in the Honors College

 Urban education: (Re) defined

 The University Honors Program centrally engages Portland State’s motto, "Let Knowledge Serve the City."
-University Honors builds on Portland State’s reputation as a leader in urban studies, its institutional commitment to community engagement and internationalization, and its location in downtown Portland.
-The program serves high-achieving, highly-motivated students by providing an engaged and challenging educational experience using the city of Portland as a living laboratory.
+Urban Honors builds on Portland State’s reputation as a leader in urban studies, its institutional commitment to community engagement and internationalization, and its location in downtown Portland.
+The program serves high-achieving, highly motivated students by providing an engaged and challenging educational experience using the city of Portland as a living laboratory.

-The Honors Program attracts top-tier students from Oregon and from out-of-state, students who are eager to be a part of the Portland experience.
-Students have the opportunity to work one-on-one with faculty on applied research projects, to network through internships and to take advantage of the resources of a large urban institution in the space of an intimate program.
+The Honors College attracts top-tier students from Oregon and beyond, students who are eager to be a part of the Portland experience.
+Students have the opportunity to work one-on-one with faculty on research projects, to network and gain experience through internships, and to take advantage of the resources of a large urban institution in the space of an intimate program.
 Students who participate in this unique and challenging curricular experience will graduate with University Honors in their chosen field.

-The honors general education curriculum replaces University Studies requirements.
-Students will still meet the BA/BS requirements for their degree as well as the 180-credit degree requirement.
-All courses are reading, writing and research intensive.
+The Urban Honors core curriculum replaces University Studies (general education) requirements.
+Students must still fulfill the requirements for a major, meet the BA/BS degree requirements, and complete the university’s general requirements for an undergraduate degree.
+All Honors courses are reading, writing, and research intensive.